sorm/sorm/README.md

 ##Bug-reporting and Tickets

-Please post any issues you come across in the [issues](issues) section.
+Please post any issues you come across in the [issues](https://github.com/nikita-volkov/sorm/issues) section.

 ##Contribution

 It is a very large project, and any kind of contribution is much appreciated.
-So if you find anything that you think Sorm could evolve on, go ahead and clone and leave your pull requests.
+So if you find anything that you think Sorm could evolve on, go ahead and fork and leave your pull requests.
 Currently, the most wanted updates are drivers for other DBRMs.